buntuman/CSIT337DEALERS/images/README.md

 # Project images
-This folder contains the images neccessary for this folder.
+The wireframes folder contains the images neccessary for this folder.
 ##  Logo
 The logo image for this project can be found in this directory with the name.
 -       logo.png